kyma-project/nats-manager/docs/contributor/testing.md

 2. Execute the E2E test.

-   If NATS Manager has not yet been deployed on the cluster, run:
+   If NATS Manager has not yet been deployed in the cluster, run:

    ```sh
    make e2e IMG=<container-registry>/nats-manager:<tag>